• Support Home

 • Log In

-home/Knowledge Base/Camera Features/Using the Triton 4K Linescan Camera
+home/Knowledge Base/Camera Features/Using the Triton2 4K Line Scan Camera

-This Knowledge Base article explains the sensor structure, operation, behavior, and configuration of the Triton2 4K linescan camera, including triggering.
+This knowledge base article explains the sensor structure, operation, behavior, and configuration of the Triton2 4K line scan camera, including triggering and encoder integration.

-The Triton2 4K linescan camera is built on the Gpixel GL3504 sensor.
-This sensor contains:
+The Triton2 4K line scan camera features the Gpixel GL3504 sensor, which contains:

 • 4x 7 µm pixel lines (2K mode)

-• The last 7 µm line has no color filter (clear).
+• One line with no color filter (clear)

 • 2x 3.5 µm pixel lines (4K mode)